larsiusprime/divingbell/README.md

 That said, it is entirely open source and you are more than well to fork it and use it for your own projects!

-Also, if you have any questions about it I am happy to answer them.
+Also, if you have any questions about it I am happy to answer them when I have time.

 ## What it is